DMGA Meeting -

 A continuing scholarship, also in the amount of $500, was awarded to:

 Under a program created in 2006, DMGA awards scholarships each year to

 DeKalb County residents attending UGA or Gwinnett Tech.
-We enjoy the
+With these six scholarships,

 opportunity to promote and encourage horticulture education in this way.